 Granada’s ‘Die Stodt‘ is from the band’s upcoming sophomore album.
 Called Ge Bitte, it releases on June 22nd on the Karmarama record label.

-You will find other artistically interesting videos from Granada on the band’s website (‘Ottakring‘ is even filmed around the corner from my flat).
+You will find other artistically interesting videos from Granada on the band’s website (‘Ottakring‘ is even filmed down the street from my current flat).

 If you are here in Vienna, or will be towards the end of June, and want to see them play live, the band will be performing at Donauinselfest on Sunday, June 24th on the FM4 stage at 9:10pm.

 Now watch the music video for Granada’s ‘Die Stodt‘ below, and I dare you not to dance to it.

 And if you’re interested in contemporary music coming out of Austria that is not classical, you will find a lot more talented Austrian artists here.

 - Butareba -The Story of a Man Turned into a Pig Ep 9 postponed – here’s why - December 2, 2023

 - The Story of Park’s Marriage Contract Ep 3 earns highest ever ratings - December 2, 2023